segmentio/segment-docs/src/personas/sql-traits.md

 ## Creating a SQL Trait

 Before you create a SQL Trait, you must first preview it to validate your query.
-If you've never used SQL before, we have a few templates you can use to try it out.
+If you're new to SQL, try out one of the templates Segment offers.

 ### Preview the SQL trait